passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 ## Work

+### Thu 20th apr 2023

+Working on sample generation pipeline from many files given a folder as input.

+### Wed 19th apr 2023

+Worked on sample generation from the graph.
+We have added a parameter to activate or not the edge compression.
+But it appears that this compression is probably meaningless in our case since we need the graph structure in order to generate meaningfull samples.

 ### Tue 18th apr 2023

 Continued to work on the graph annotation pipeline.
 We added the code for key annotation and the associated tests.